daveaneo/pheatherx/docs/frontend-implementation-plan/old/v1/FRONTEND_IMPLEMENTATION_PLAN_v1.md

                 <span className="text-iridescent-violet">ℹ</span> About Deposits
               </h4>
               <p className="text-sm text-feather-white/70">
-                Deposited funds are held in the PheatherX hook contract.
+                Deposited funds are held in the FheatherX hook contract.
                 You can withdraw anytime.
 This enables encrypted balance accounting for private trading.
               </p>